 Giloy is a bright-green shrub that has an appearance like betel leaves.
-It has slender stems that are wrapped around the trees.
-This anti-inflammatory herb grows in the tropical parts of India, particularly on high altitudes.
-It is valued for its immune-boosting, anti-inflammatory, and antioxidant properties.
+It has slender stems that are often found climbing around host trees.
+This herb is highly valued for its immune-boosting, anti-inflammatory, and antioxidant properties.
 Giloy is rich in alkaloids, terpenoids, glycosides, steroids, and other bioactive compounds.
-It also contains antioxidants like flavonoids and tannins, making it a versatile plant.
-Giloy is often used to support general health, improve digestion, and manage fevers.
+It is often used to support general health, improve digestion, and traditionally manage fevers.
 It is also believed to help in managing conditions like diabetes, liver disorders, and respiratory issues.

 |